 Sunbrella was 4 times the price of this material.
 Although, the canvas was only available in off-white and a light green color.
 We picked two rolls of off white.
 Because they didn't have enough material in store for our project, they sold us the second roll at a good price.
 The boom tent is shorter than we wanted, but it is better than no boom tent at all.
 When stores are out of a product and the clerk says they'll get some again soon, that usually means they don't know when they will, and the sad truth is they may not get any at all.
 It is best not to rely on up-in-the-air promises and to work with what there is.

 We measured and cut two even lengths of canvas, with plans to sow them together.
 The seam would lie over the top of the boom.
-Our friend Kay taught us how to make a flat-felled seam.
-A flat felled seam has the raw edges wrap around each other, and is often combined with topstitching.
-It is a very sturdy seam and suitable for heavy fabrics. .
+Our friend Kay taught us how to make a French seam.

 We overlapped the two pieces of canvas on the floor, aligning them perfectly, and used a stapler to secure them together.
 The staples were fixed a short distance away from the place where we'd planned to run our stitches.
 We stitched the two together with our friend's sewing machine.
 We used uv-resistant sail thread left over from when we repaired our headsail cover.

 With the two halves bound together, we removed the staples and ironed the seam flat, laying it over one side.
-Then, we flipped the whole thing over, made a fold near the seam (about 1 1/2 inch wide), and ironed it flat.
+Then, we flipped the whole thing over, made a fold near the seam, and ironed it flat.
 Our friends recommend the use of a clothes iron to flatten or re-orient seams, we found this technique incredibly useful!
-We stitched the seam down the whole length of the fold, following one edge, and then the other.
+For more strength, we used a zig zag stitch to sew the seam down the whole length of the fold, following one edge, and then the other.

 The above photo is the main seam, laying over the boom.
 The end is folded over to show the underside.